influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/explore-schema.md

   If no measurement is specified, the query returns all tag values from the specified tag keys in the database.
 - Use the `WITH` clause to compare `KEY` to tag keys to list the values of.
-- Use the `WHERE` clause to restrict the search to a specific time range.
+- Use the `WHERE` clause to restrict the search to a specific time range (default time range is the current time minus 1 day).

 {{% note %}}
 By default, a `SHOW TAG VALUES` query is limited to the current time minus 1 day.